 11. Game boats

-These fiberglass boats are generally large in measurement, powered by diesel or petrol engines, and are useful for the game fish pursuit, especially pelagic fishes like tuna and marlin.
-Sleeping berths, plumbing system, cooking galleys, allow the boats to remain waterborne for a couple of days or more.
+Powered by diesel or petrol engines, these fiberglass boats are large in measurement and are useful for the game fish pursuit, especially pelagic fishes like tuna and marlin.
+Equipped with, sleeping berths, plumbing system, and cooking galleys, these boats allow passengers to continue their activities for a couple of days or more.

 12. Motor yacht Boats